brogers5/chocolatey-package-livesplit/DESCRIPTION.md

 ## Package Parameters

 * `/NoShim` - Opt out of creating a GUI shim.
+* `/NoProgramsShortcut` - Opt out of creating a Programs shortcut in your Start Menu.
 * `/Start` - Automatically start LiveSplit after installation completes.